JonatanHogild/FreeIPA_for_virtual_environment/README.md

 ### 3.6 Set up FreeIPA-clients with Ansible

 When installing the IPA-clients, it is a good idea to use Ansible.
 This ensures correct state on all hosts and prevents configuration-drift.
+Ansible can also install FreeIPA-servers, which is recommended when setting up multiple servers.

 #### 3.6.1 Install ansible-freeipa